Syniverse - 11.5% Yield To Maturity, Maturing January 2019

 In December 2016, Moody's downgraded Syniverse's corporate family rating due to its high leverage, specifically the large amount of debt coming due in November 2019.
 Syniverse has taken steps to reduce the amount of debt coming due with its recent bond exchange (completed January 2017), effectively pushing out the maturity of $370 million to 2022.
 By contrast, Moody's also notes "Syniverse's established business serving a large and growing addressable market for cellular carriers and enterprises and the company's consistently positive free cash flows, which provide good liquidity during this transitional period" as well as the company's free cash flow of approximately $80 million annually.

-These short-term 20-month bonds, couponed at 9.125% with a yield to maturity of 11.5%, have similar yields and maturities to other bond issues on the Bond-Yields.com site, specifically 11.2% Kindred Healthcare and 14% Iasis Healthcare .
+These short-term 20-month bonds, couponed at 9.125% with a yield to maturity of 11.5%, have similar yields and maturities to other bond issues on the Bond-Yields.com site, specifically 11.2% Kindred Healthcare and 14% Iasis Healthcare.

 Summary and Conclusion